Algorithm Details

 Home Loss x1.40

-Road wins are harder and worth more.
-Home losses are more damaging.
+Road wins are harder.
+Home losses are worse.

 Opponent Strength